Some say there’s no easier card game to play, and it entertains millions of players every day.

 2 different games of Dragon Tiger – standard Flash format and a live dealer game on the right

-Players may also wager on a tie, which is any one of those 6,448 outcomes from the possible 86,320 hands.
-The standard payoff for a tie is 8 to 1, which gives the casino a very healthy 32.77% edge.
+There are 86,320 possible hand combinations.
+Of these only 6,488 can be ties and combined with an 8 to 1 payout it gives the house very good edge with 32.77%.
 If you have played Casino War, you know that the tie bet there pays 10 to 1, for a casino edge of about half as much, at 17.83% In fact, an online casino can pay 11 to 1 and still retain a casino edge of 10.36%

-Players may also wager on which suit will be drawn.
-The wager pays 3 to 1 on a correct suit and loses when the suit selected does not appear for a chosen hand (Dragon or Tiger).
-Again, the casino derives its edge by taking the wager when a 7 appears.
+This bet pays 3 to 1 on a correct suit and loses when the suit selected does not appear for a chosen hand (Dragon or Tiger).
+Again, for this type of bet the casino derives its edge by taking the whole wager when a 7 appears.

-There is little strategy at Dragon Tiger, but many players bet along with the last winner, hoping to catch a streak of hands dominated by either the Dragon or Tiger spot.
+As we have mentioned there is very little strategy to Dragon Tiger.
+Many players bet along with the last winner, hoping to catch a streak of hands dominated by either the Dragon or Tiger spot.
 In addition, if the number of decks used is offered by the online casino and the software shows when the decks are being shuffled, there is the possibility that the casino edge can be reduced by counting cards, much like blackjack players do to turn the tables on the casino.

 A player can keep track of either (or both) suits or big and small cards to gain an edge.
 Keeping track of the suits played is easiest, since there are only four possibilities.
 Any time three of the four suits have appeared more than a single suit, it would be an improved wager to bet on that one suit.

-For instance, if a single deck was used and 10 cards were played and all of them were hearts, spades, and diamonds, then wagering on the suit of clubs would be a very good bet!
+For instance, if a single deck was used, 10 cards have been played and all of them were hearts, spades, and diamonds.
+In this case the bet on the suit of clubs would be a very good strategic move!
 There would be 13 winning cards to come and only 29 losers.
-If you were dealt all remaining cards, you would lose 29 bets, and win 13, each paid 3 to 1 (39 bets), and your overall win would be 10 units.
+If you were dealt all remaining cards, you would lose 29 bets, and win 13, each paid 3 to 1 (39 bets), and your overall win would be 10 time your betting amount.
 Players may make their own charts to find winning parameters for other numbers of decks used.
 An eight deck shoe is most likely to be encountered and it is likely to be shuffled after four decks are used.